Armed Forces Academy (Albania)

 The Armed Forces Academy (AFA) (Akademia e Forcave të Armatosura) is a military education institution which trains military officers (for the army, navy and air force) in Albania.
-The school was formed in 1945 as "Shkolla e Oficerëve" and closed in the early 1990s.
-It reopened in 1995 under the supervision of the Military Academy of Hannover, Germany.

 History

 The Academy of the Armed Forces was established decision of the government on 10 May 1958, in the Rrapit i Treshit District of Tirana, initially with the name Military High School.
 The school bore the conventional number of Military Department No. 2002.
 The Council of Ministers, on October 28, 1961 decided that on the basis of the Military High School to establish the "Military Academy of the People's Republic of Albania" with a three year educational program accredited by the Ministry of Education.

 By a special decision of the Council of Ministers, on 5 January 1963, the Military Academy was renamed to the "Mehmet Shehu Military Academy", honoring the 50th birthday of the then-Prime Minister Mehmet Shehu.
 Years later, in December 1992, the institution was renamed the General Staff Academy.
 The Academy was in 1994 renamed to the Defense Academy of Albania.
 In 1998 the Defense Academy was accepted as a full member of the council of military academies of NATO.
 In 2004, the Defense Academy was renamed the Spiro Moisiu Defense Academy.
 In early 2012, the Academy was renamed the Academy of the Armed Forces.
 It consisted of 2 Faculties: